 Note 6: When only some columns are defined, CONNECT cannot calculate the record length.
 Therefore, the lrecl option must be specified.
 This also applies when column names are changed and the header option is true.

+Bad record error processing

+CSV files often contain ill-formatted records.
+When this happens the process aborts with a message such as:

+Bad format line 3 field 4 of funny.txt

+When you know that your file contains records that are ill formatted and should be eliminated from normal processing, set the “maxerr” option of the create table statement, for instance:

+Option_list='maxerr=100'

+This will indicate that no error message be raised for the 100 first wrong lines.
+You can set Maxerr to a number greater than the number of wrong lines in your files to ignore them and get no errors.

+Additionally, the “accept” option permit to keep those ill formatted lines with the bad field, and all succeeding fields of the record, nullified.
+If “accept” is specified without “maxerr”, all ill formatted lines will be accepted.

 FMT type

 fmt tables handle files of various formats that are an extension of the concept of csv files.
 CONNECT supports these files providing all lines have the same format and that all fields present in all records are recognizable (optional fields must have recognizable delimiters).
 These files are made by specific application and CONNECT handle them in read only mode.